What is Polycystic Ovary Syndrome (PCOS)?

 If a woman has PCOS, her ovaries are enlarged and her unbalanced hormones cause small cysts to grow on her ovaries, and while these cysts are not cancerous, they can be painful during ovulation or even cause irregular periods.
 If left untreated, PCOS can lead to diabetes and heart disease.
+At Viva Eve, our doctors are PCOS specialists NYC and can help diagnose whether you have the syndrome and help treat it.

 PCOS makes it more difficult for women to get pregnant.
 The untimely cessation of ovulation leads to PCOS and pregnancy issues.
+However, the experts at Viva Eve offer polycystic ovarian syndrome treatment NYC.

 What Are the Symptoms of PCOS?